StanfordVL/GibsonEnv/README.md

 Environment Configuration
 =================
 Each environment is configured with a `yaml` file.
 Examples of `yaml` files can be found in `examples/configs` folder.
-Parameters for the file is explained below:
+Parameters for the file is explained below.
+For more informat specific to Bullet Physics engine, you can see the documentation [here](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit).

 | Argument name        | Example value           | Explanation  |
 |:-------------:|:-------------:| :-----|